 Other useful descriptions are oily, musty, metallic, pungent, light or heavy.

 Helpful information is whether the odor is fleeting but recurring, or constant for longer periods.
-More info from BAAQMD on odor complaints.
+More info from BAAQMD on

 Please report the odors you smell with the words you feel best describe what you’re smelling.
 The BAAQMD inspectors are very good about asking you to describe it without influencing your description.